dreamhb/dreamhb.github.io/_posts/2021-06-19-DS-Binary-Search-Tree.md

     *   the node to delete has no child
     *   the node to delete has one child only
     *   the node to delete has two children （left & right）
-        *   the successor of the right subtree is the right child
+        *   the minimum of the right subtree is the right child
-        *   the successor of the right subtree is not the right child
+        *   the minimum of the right subtree is not the right child

     ```java